alessandrodolci/stelline/README.md

 # stelline

-A simple interactive demo to try out HTML5 canvas tag and CanvasRenderingContext2D JavaScript interface.
+A simple interactive demo to try out HTML5 canvas tag and CanvasRenderingContext2D JavaScript interface, inspired by arcade classics such as Asteroids and Gyruss.

 Best suited for mobile devices.